Our Happy Users

 Q1: Can I engrave colorful images?

-No — laser engraving burns the fabric, producing a monochrome mark only.
+No — The patterns is achieved by laser etching the surface of the materials, laser engraving burns the fabric, producing a monochrome mark only.

 Q2: How do I stop the fabric from burning?